dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   writeBufferSize: 4194304
   # readBufferSize is the buffer size for reading piece from disk, default is 4MiB.
   readBufferSize: 4194304
+  # writePieceTimeout is the timeout for writing a piece to storage(e.g., disk or cache).
+  writePieceTimeout: 360s

 gc:
   # interval is the interval to do gc.